 My name is Nick Schoch and I specialize in financing apartment properties in San Diego.
-I have worked in commercial real estate banking since 2007 for a large regional bank.
-I had various roles during my tenure, ranging from managing relationships with large regional developers, REITs, funds, and individual investors to overseeing origination of the Bank's commercial mortgage product and pricing while supporting a team of loan officers.
-I am a licensed broker with the California BRE 01999411.
+I worked in commercial real estate for 14-years with a large regional bank where I had various roles, ranging from managing relationships with large regional developers, REITs, funds, and individual investors to overseeing origination of the Bank's commercial mortgage product and pricing while supporting a team of loan officers.
+I have underwritten apartments, manufactured housing communities, assisted living/skill nursing, retail (single-tenant net-leased to regional malls), and industrial.
+I am a licensed broker with the California DRE 01999411.